PowerDNS/pdns/docs/backends/bind.rst

 ~~~~~~

 Works as expected.
 At startup, no notification storm is performed as
 this is generally not useful.
-Perhaps in the future the Bind Backend
+Perhaps in the future the BIND backend
 will attempt to store zone metadata in the zone, allowing it to
 determine if a zone has changed its serial since the last time
 notifications were sent out.